 - Try delicious, non-traditional grains like quinoa, millet, brown rice, and barley.

-- Avoid refined foods that are not made of whole grains.
+- Avoid refined foods that contain no whole grains.

 - Snack on sunflower and pumpkin seeds.

-- Add your own sweeteners to plain yogurt, cereal, and tea.
+- Add sweeteners to plain yogurt, cereal, and tea.

 - Choose small or medium dishes at restaurants or share them with a friend.

-- Pack your own food for long trips.
+- Pack food for long trips.
 Nuts, string cheese, and fresh fruit will keep you satisfied.

-All the little steps add up to huge changes in your eating habits over time.
+All the little steps add up to considerable changes in your eating habits over time.
 Balance your diet the easy way by committing to eating better — one bite at a time.
 And if you need any help, contact us.
 Our doctors are experts when it comes to your digestive system and your health.